hkakehashi/tfdemo-live/README.md

 - Terraform code to deploy certificates for the prod/stage domains
 - GitHub Actions workflows to manage the deployment tasks

-Terraform resources are deployed using Terraform modules in [the modules repo](https://github.com/hkakehashi/tfdemo-modules).
+The two live services hosted in this repo both use the Terraform modules from [the modules repo](https://github.com/hkakehashi/tfdemo-modules), but in different versions using the module source `ref` argument.

 **Image of the file structure**